neontribe/www/README.md

 ```
 :rotating_light: You must follow the format included above and don't add more than five social links because they won't all fit.

 4. add a photo of you in the `src/data/tribers/images` directory.

-:white_check_mark: Make sure that the name will match the one inserted next to the image field in the markdown file (see previous step).
+:triangular_flag_on_post: Make sure that the name will match the one inserted next to the image field in the markdown file (see previous step).

 5. commit your changes and make a pull request